alokkr01/ccNIST-crawler/README.md

 A python script to fetch various input and output [Gaussian] files of Computational Chemistry calculations from NIST database.

-Currently, it fetches i/o files for 'C6H14' (2nd molecule) from https://cccbdb.nist.gov/gaufiles1.asp and stores one of the logfile in txt format.
+The script fetches input files for 'C6H14' (2nd molecule :G3B3) from https://cccbdb.nist.gov/gaufiles1.asp and stores one of the logfile in txt format.

 Futher features being worked upon :
 1. Feeding a dictionary of molecules